Tkach, WCG and UCG

 I hope this list helps.
 You have an uphill battle.
 The propaganda machine in WCG was very good.
 Most members and a lot of ministers had no idea what went on at HQ.
 They were taught all the time that they were in WCG that loyalty of HQ was loyalty to God.
 That became a part of them.
 So to them, when you say anything remotely critical of WCG, you were speaking against God.
 I use to be amazed that so many of the ministers that came in on sabbatical were so naïve.

-To summarize Joe Sr, Joe Jr and Mike Feazel started the changes.
+To summarize: Joe Sr, Joe Jr and Mike Feazel started the changes.

 Hoeh and Kelly supported Tkach from among the old WCG leaders and supported the new path.

 Dave Albert and Gary Antion were AC instructors teaching the new doctrines especially hard.
+Gary Antion then became the UCG ABC man and subtly pushed the same heresies on UCG youth.

 David Hulme ran AICF under Tkach.
 Hulme was obviously unconverted and a well known Evangelical, as his subsequent history demonstrates.
-The fact that her was chosen as the first leader of UCG is very telling.
+The fact that he was chosen as the first leader of UCG is very telling.

 In 40 years of doing business I have never seen the treachery and corruption that took place from the late 70′s to the late 80′s in the WCG.

-Greg Albrect – Dean of Students and Theology instructor (had a well know reputation of getting students to reveal their problems and then use it against them).
+Greg Albrect – Dean of Students and Theology instructor (had a well know reputation of getting students to reveal their problems and then using it against them).
 Bernie brought him over to editorial to head the PT.

 Bernie Schnippert – Brought back in 1987 by Joe Sr. – raised to Director of Media Operations very shortly after arriving; was the coordinator of the Systematic Theology Project in 1977 that HWA exploded over.